GildaRech/Hyperbo/README.md

 # Hyperbo
 **Hyperbo** is an open-source python package, a mathematical package that implements arithmetical computations on hyperbola.
 This work in particular, focuses on research findings on lattice points on hyperbolas in relation with Fermat factorization equation.

 It implements arithmetical results in relation with the Fermat factorization equation.
 This includes lattice points and solution computations, cardinals, group operations like addition and scalar multiplications on different algebraic structures, plots and general algebraic information and homomorphism relations.

+> This package considers mainly the following hyperbola forms to which any other parametrization can result through a morphism:

 ![](https://github.com/GildaRech/Hyperbo/blob/main/img2.png?raw=true)
 ---
 The Library has 3 classes: **Common**, **H** and **B**.

 - [x] **Common**:

-.
-This class contains common methods used in hyperbola parametrizations mainly H_n and B_n.
+This class contains common methods used in hyperbola parametrizations mainly $H_n$ and $B_n$.

     It provides its own verified autonomous functions for primality testing, gcd, inverse modulo, factor, and prime factorization.
     This is for the purpose of reducing dependencies to external libraries.